Methodology

 How the crawler access report works

 AI Crawler Checker reviews public signals that site owners control.
-It starts with robots.txt, checks each supported bot at the submitted URL path, then inspects page-level metadata and discovery files.
+It starts with robots.txt, checks each supported automatic crawler at the submitted URL path, shows user-triggered fetchers separately when vendor behavior is non-standard, then inspects page-level metadata and discovery files.

 What the score can tell you